 Buddha's Birthday (May 19)

-Falls on the 8th day of the 4th lunar month, elaborate and solemn rituals are held at many Buddhist temples across the country and lanterns are hung in the temple courtyards.
-The Sunday before Buddha's birthday these lanterns are lit and carried in parades in the evening.
+Falling on the eighth day of the fourth lunar month, elaborate and solemn rituals are held at many Buddhist temples across the country and lanterns are hung along streets leading to temples.

 Memorial Day (June 6)

 Memorial Day is set aside to honor the soldiers and civilians who have given their lives for their country.
 While memorial services are held nationwide, the largest ceremony takes place at the National Cemetery in Seoul.

 Liberation Day (August 15)

-This day commemorates Japanese acceptance of the Allies' terms of surrender and the resulting liberation of Korea in 1945.
+This day commemorates Japan's acceptance of the Allies' terms of surrender in 1945 and the resulting liberation of Korea.